Encrypting File System (EFS): Frequently Asked Questions

 Information Technology Services (ITS) put into production an internally trusted Certificate Authority which can issue certificates that are very secure and plug directly into our Active Directory.
 Certificates can be issued automatically and files can be seamlessly encrypted.
 This is especially useful on laptops in the event that they are stolen to protect documents that may contain Personally Identifiable Information (PII).
 There is also a recovery key that is assigned to IT Security and Policy Office personnel that can be used to recover files if needed.

-How hard is it to take advantage of EFS?
+How Hard is it to Use EFS?

 EFS can be utilized almost immediately.
 Once your IT administrator/contact has set up your options on the OU level, you will be able to encrypt/decrypt files with a simple right-click procedure.
 Consult your IT administrator/contact for this setup.